liangzifei/MRH-Net/README.md

 ```

 # Transfer Learning
-- Transfer Learning peformed principally with the same training and testing protocol, except the training layers and hyperparameters setting in /TransferLearning/MRH_training_transfer.mlx.
+- Transfer Learning is prepared under the situation that no much histology are avaliable.
+For example, we have many auto-fluorescence, however, myelin/axon are in shortage.
+The idea here is Transfer learning from pre-trained MRH-autofluorescence network.
+It is peformed principally with the same training and testing protocol, except the training layers and hyperparameters setting in /TransferLearning/MRH_training_transfer.mlx.

 >Refering online resource: https://www.mathworks.com/help/deeplearning/ug/transfer-learning-using-pretrained-network.html
 ```